 I like experimenting with pancakes nowadays, so I tend to throw it anything that takes my fancy.
 Feel free to add anything you like to the batter, berries (fresh or dried), cocoa powder, linseed, etc

-Right, l need to tell you a trick about making fluffy pancakes every single time: BAKING POWDER.
-You must use it, and you get the best pancakes in the world.
-Without baking powder the pancakes tend to be rather dense and rubbery.
+- baking powder - without baking powder the pancakes tend to be rather dense and rubbery.
 Even if you use self-raising flour, still add the baking powder, you will see the difference.

 - Add half the amount of chocolate chips, and stir well to get a smooth batter.

 - Heat up a pan, add a drizzle of oil or butter, add half a ladleful of batter, and top with more chocolate chips.

 - When the batter starts to form tiny bubbles, flip it over, and leave to cook for a further 30 seconds to one minute.

 Tips and Tricks

 With either pancakes or crepes, the heat has to be a low to medium, as they cook quickly, and you don't want to burn them.

 No need to use a lot of butter or oil, just a small drop would do, especially if you pan is a non-stick one.